-50 First Dates: (One of) the Most “Creative” Maximo Requests I’ve Ever Dealt With
+50 First Dates: (One of) the Most “Creative” Maximo Requests I’ve Seen

 I think if you give someone enough time in their field – whether they’re a chef, a mechanic, or a writer, they’re going to have a few memorable requests that they’ll never forget.